 “Now ministers should take the next step by banning all new opencast coal and stop trying to impose fracking on communities,” she added.

 “Our renewable energy resources hold the answer: by being able to reduce emissions, meet energy needs, and bring the jobs and investment that is badly needed for communities here in Druridge Bay and elsewhere.”

-Banks Mining criticized Javid's action.
-Gavin Styles, managing director at Banks Mining, called it an "absolutely perverse decision" that was "made for purely political reasons."
+criticized Javid’s action.
+Gavin Styles, managing director at Banks Mining, called it an “absolutely perverse decision” that was “made for purely political reasons.”

 The company said it “will now carefully review the precise reasons for the Secretary of State’s decision before deciding on the most appropriate next steps to take.”

 The UK is Europe’s second-largest emitter behind Germany.
 However, preliminary government data released Thursday shows that greenhouse gas emissions fell 3 percent last year from 2016 levels—a fifth consecutive yearly drop.

 This decrease was largely due to a decline in coal-fired power generation.

 The Department for Business, Energy and Industrial Strategy reported that power generation from coal plants fell 26 percent in 2017 to 21.36 terawatt hours (TWh), making up less than 7 percent of Britain’s total electricity supply.
 Meanwhile, Britain experienced a banner year with renewable energy, with wind power rising 33 percent to a record 40.9 TWh and solar generation up 43 percent to a record 2.9 TWh.